steAz/Virtual-World/README.md

 # Virtual-World

-simulation of virtual world with different animals and plants in Python
+simulation of virtual world with different animals and plants in Python using PyQt4